QuantConnect/Documentation/03-Algorithm-Reference/12-historical-data.rst

 .. note::  Key Concept #3: Time Index

-           * History results are indexed by the `EndTime <https://www.quantconnect.com/docs/key-concepts/understanding-time#Understanding-Time-Ticks-Bars-and-the-Time-Frontier>`_ of a bar.
+           * History results are indexed by the :ref:`EndTime <key-concepts-understanding-time-ticks-bars-and-the-time-frontier>` of a bar.

 This can seem a little complex at first, but we'll step through each of these in the sections below.